 Three days after these practices, students were asked to redraw the skylines they remembered best.
-Students first drew the skyline of Konya recalling their workshop experience, and then they drew the Historical Peninsula of İstanbul.
-In order to measure the relationship between the skylines remembered the pleasure, adjective easily and some pleasant/unpleasant, boring/exciting, monotonous/complex, attractive/ordinary, calming/distressing were used with the semantic differential approach.
-It has been determined that the historical skylines that have a positive impact on the rating of these adjective pairs were remembered more than the skylines that are more similar and easier to draw such as skyscrapers and mass housing which were tried to draw after 3 days.
-When the emotions evoked by skylines, which are a part of the semantic differential approach, were asked, the historical peninsula of Istanbul was defined as historical, proportional, continuous, and peaceful; İstanbul Maslak skyscrapers shown via videos evoked some positive and negative emotions such as chaotic, complex, unidentified, vibrant, moving, and innovative.
+Students first drew the skyline of Konya recalling their workshop experience, and then they drew the historical peninsula of Istanbul.
+In order to measure the relationship between the skylines remembered easily and the pleasure, some adjective pairs as pleasant/unpleasant, boring/exciting, monotonous/complex, attractive/ordinary, calming/distressing were used with the semantic differential approach.
+It has been determined that the historic skylines that have a positive impact on the rating of these adjective pairs were remembered more than the skylines that are more similar and easier to draw such as skyscrapers and mass housing which were tried to draw after 3 days.
+When the emotions evoked by skylines, which are a part of the semantic differential approach, were asked, the historical peninsula of Istanbul was defined as historical, proportional, continuous, and peaceful; Istanbul Maslak skyscrapers shown via videos evoked some positive and negative emotions such as chaotic, complex, unidentified, vibrant, moving, and innovative.
 From this point of view, it has been seen that the history of the city skyline recalls a clearer positive emotions whereas the skyscrapers revealed some different emotions such as innovation or chaos.